Bringing the Simplicity and Balance Back to Healthy

 3. Get some Perspective

-I constantly remind myself that being healthy is more than skin deep.
-It's much bigger than looking good.
+I constantly remind myself that being healthy is more than just looking good.
 Being healthy is about small, everyday habits that make me feel alive and well.
 The purpose of living a healthy lifestyle is to move with ease, breath better, be adventurous, have enough energy to run a marathon, fight disease, increase my levels of happiness and for peace of mind.
 When I decided that being healthy was no longer about external factors or likes on Instagram, but instead about longevity and vitality, I became excited to make healthier choices!
 Getting perspective is essential if you want to live a healthy lifestyle that holds weight.

 Do you sometimes struggle with finding the balance to live healthy and be true to yourself?
 What strategies do you use to overcome it?